 “The cop says, ‘yeah.
 English 101.’”

-Tag: A line that allows you to get another laugh after the punchline without setting up a whole new joke.
+Tag: A line that allows you to get another laugh after the punchline without doing the setup and premise for a whole new joke.

 “If I’m going to wait in a line this long, there better be a roller coaster at the end of it.

 *Note: These jokes are not particularly funny, but that’s okay.
-They’re just meant to illustrated the parts of a joke.
-But also, even the best comics write tons of jokes before they get a good one.
+They’re just meant to illustrate the parts of a joke.
+Also, as discussed in the class even the best comics write tons of jokes before they get a good one.